Jonah Nickerson: Professional career

 Jonah was selected by the Detroit Tigers in the 7th round of the 2006 Major League Baseball draft.
 In 2006, he made five appearances with the short season Class A Oneonta Tigers of the New York–Penn League.
 During the 2009 season he was a starting pitcher for the Tigers Class AA affiliate Erie SeaWolves of the Eastern League.

 On March 11, 2010, Nickerson retired from baseball.

+Currently pitches for Texas Blacksox 8U in Aledo, TX.